Gutsu91/Gutsu91/README.md

 Bulma, Vue.

 #### What I'm practising:
-Tailwind, React, WordPress (as Headless I already know the regular use of the CMS)
+Tailwind, React, WordPress (as Headless, I already know the regular use of the CMS)

 #### What I'd like to learn:
 VuePress or Nuxt, Next.js, Streamlit, Svelte, Strapi.
 Python, someday.